dgtlpsyche/PlexDVRPostProcess/ReadMe.txt

 Future
 Looking to add these features in no order.

--Orig file size vs transcoded size with %
--LOG entries to note if other instances of Handbrake are currently running and how many -Error handling of some commands
--For 1080(HD files) add option to change the codec to H265 but leave SD content with H264
+-Orig file size vs transcoded size with % //Added in V2.31 -LOG entries to note if other instances of Handbrake are currently running and how many -Error handling of some commands % //Basic Operation added in V2.31 -For 1080(HD files) add option to change the codec to H265 but leave SD content with H264